gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 theirs, then shouted for help.

 I waited until the real guards had the three of them on their knees before coming over to taunt them.
-Finger taught me how to taunt---it is practically another kind of poetry up on the grass.
+Finger taught me how to taunt—it is practically another kind of poetry up on the grass.
 "He asks," I said to the first Darpani genially, "Who now claws at who?"